mick-zhang/Employer-Reviews-using-Topic-Modeling/README.md

 This project was completed using Jupyter Notebook and Python with Pandas, NumPy, Matplotlib, Gensim, NLTK and Spacy.

-This project is part two of [Quality Control for Banking using LDA and LDA Mallet](https://github.com/mick-zhang/Quality-Control-for-Banking-using-LDA-and-LDA-Mallet), where we're able to showcase information on Employer Reviews with full visualization of the results.
+This project is part two of [Quality Control for Banking using LDA and LDA Mallet](https://github.com/mick-zhang/Quality-Control-for-Banking-using-LDA-and-LDA-Mallet), where we're able to apply the same model in another business context.
+Moving forward, I will continue to explore other **Unsupervised Learning** techniques.